Looking for a man who has steadily risen to be a great leader, then that man is Martin Thompson Ntem.

 Martin has grown to be a young man with a promising future from a humble beginning.

 After completing Kpando Senior High School Martin started his entrepreneurship career as a publisher.
 He published Smart Eye Magazine, an educational, informational, and entertaining magazine for basic school pupils.
 He has then sold over 20, 000 copies to various basic schools in the Volta, Oti, Greater Accra, and Eastern Regions.
 This venture has provided direct and indirect jobs to many and has contributed to the education of many children through various social responsibilities.
+One of such students he recently met at the University where he teaches.

-Martin Ntem is also the Director of Training and Innovation at the Institute of Digital Marketing and Communication, Ghana, IDMC Ghana.
+He is a Meta certified Digital Marketer a businessman and the Director of Training and Innovation at the Institute for Digital Marketing and Communication Ghana, IDMC Ghana.

 Asking Martin what he lives by he said “Whenever I get the chance to lead or serve I do it as my last.
 To me, my greatest reward is the fact that those I have served or led will always want me on any day”